 Will you be trick and treating this Halloween?
-If you are, you’re in for stargazing treats of a cosmic kind.
+If you are, Saturn will keep you company as you go from door to door.

 When and where to look: